OHF-Voice/hassil/docs/fuzzy_matching.md

 # Fuzzy Matching

 Matching in hassil is strict.
 The template `set lights to (red|green|blue)` cannot match the sentence "red lights", for example.
+Fuzzy matching allows hassil to recognize sentences outside of this strict set using [existing sentence templates][intents] as training material.

+Our approach to fuzzy matching is inspired by [Mycroft's Adapt][adapt] but with several important differences:

+* Hassil sentence templates are training material
+* Automatically discovered groups of words (n-grams) instead of hand-coded keywords and phrases
+* Multiple interpretations of input sentence constrained by possible [slot combinations][]
+* Common words like "ok" and "please" are ignored
+* Unique intent words can be used to break ties

 ## Training

 With **fuzzy matching**, hassil can take advantage of [n-gram][] models to match sentences beyond the templates alone.
 An n-gram model contains the probabilities of word groups with the size of the largest group called the model's **order**.
 For example, an order 3 n-gram model of the template above would have probabilities for groups like "set", "set lights", "set lights to", "lights to red", and so on.

 Because all possible word groups will never be present in the training data, n-gram models use different "smoothing" methods to guess their probabilities. hassil's fuzzy matching models are order 4 with [Kneser-Ney smoothing][kneser-ney].
+Different orders were tested, with 3 being too low and 5 not providing much more benefit.

 An n-gram model is trained per intent, and in some cases per domain and intent.
 The `HassTurnOn` intent is used to turn on lights as well as open covers.
 To avoid the sentence "open the office lights" turning them on, a separate `cover_HassTurnOn` intent is trained.
 The same is done for locks, etc.